kvaintr/lw-villains/README.md

 height: 175336 - time: 2021-12-26T03:51:01Z - hard-deposit - kava1ueu592zmh5aqmnt9aqddglvwuvwg0krjml0r2n - what: 62.118442usdx
 height: 175352 - time: 2021-12-26T03:52:21Z - cdp-withdraw - kava1ueu592zmh5aqmnt9aqddglvwuvwg0krjml0r2n - what: 5.0hard
 ```
-I'd say there is close to 0 possibility that 2 players among 700 would be following this strange pattern of withdrawing from swap and cdp at almost the same time without doing anything specific, but these strange transactions